-Many of our events, including our conferences and retreats, are subject to the Chatham House Rule, to facilitate the exchange of views and open debate in a safe environment.
+Many of our events, including our conferences and retreats, are subject to the Chatham House Rule, to facilitate the open exchange of views and ideas.

 When a meeting or conference, or a session within that meeting or conference, is held under the Chatham House Rule, participants can quote and use the ideas and information they gain from it, but they cannot identify, either explicitly or implicitly, what the source of that information was.

 In practical terms this means avoiding any directly attributed quotations.
 For instance, a participant is welcome to share a quote from a lecture, or an idea expressed in a question-and-answer session, but without revealing who said it or when it was said.
 This also applies to online content such as tweeting, messaging or posting on social media.

 The Rule was devised at Chatham House, London, in 1927, to encourage free debate whilst protecting the privacy of speakers and delegates at a meeting or conference.
 This approach has been central to our ethos as an organisation since our founding in 1947.

 Participants are encouraged to share their ideas and reflections on our events, and a social media hashtag will generally be provided.